code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 # Create a Spring Kafka Message Producer

 For sending messages we will be using the `KafkaTemplate` which wraps a `Producer` and provides [convenience methods](http://docs.spring.io/spring-kafka/docs/1.2.2.RELEASE/reference/html/_reference.html#_kafkatemplate){:target="_blank"} to send data to Kafka topics.
-The template provides asynchronous send methods which return a `Future`.
+The template provides asynchronous send methods which return a `ListenableFuture`.

 In the `Sender` class, the `KafkaTemplate` is auto-wired as the creation will be done further below in a separate `SenderConfig` class.

 For this example we will use the `send()` method that takes as input a topic name and the `String` payload that needs to be sent.

-> Note that a Kafka broker by default auto-creates a topic when it receives a request for an unknown topic.
+> Note that the Kafka broker default settings cause it to auto-create a topic when a request for an unknown topic is received.

 ``` java
 package com.codenotfound.kafka.producer;